menu

 fleshtodust

 As Cardboard Crack has already covered, we've come a long way from Doom Blade at common.
 It just goes to show how important spot removal is that Flesh to Dust is still playable, and perhaps even good depending how fast the format is.
-It's definitely the most flexible black removal spell at common in the set, so probably deserves the distinction as best black common removal, despite being no Accessories to Murder.
+It's definitely the most flexible black removal spell at common in the set, so probably deserves the distinction as best black common removal, despite being no Murder.
 At least it's an instant, right?

 Covenant of Blood has you overpaying by one for a Drain Life for four, but with the upside that you can cast it several turns early if you curve out appropriately.
 At that mana cost, it's probably not going to be an all-star.
 A good Limited deck probably won't have more than one, but playing one is probably reasonable.